samuelsadok/fibre/doc/specification.md

     `[polynomial]` and `[init]` are both a 2-digit lower case hexadecimal number.

+    **Comment** *Why force blocks of size 4?
+This sounds bad, if we are satisfied with a single CRC byte covering the whole payload.*
     This decoder interprets the incoming byte stream as a sequence of 4 byte blocks, each consisting of 3 data bytes followed by one CRC8 checksum byte.
 The CRC init value for each block is the calculated CRC8 result of the previous block.
     For an intact input stream this is equal to the 4th byte of the previous block.
 The CRC init value of the first block is `[init]`.

-    If and only if the calculated CRC of a given block matches the 4th byte in the block, the decoder MUST pass the three data bytes to the inner decoder chain.
+    If and only if the calculated CRC of a *given block matches the 4th byte in the block*, the decoder MUST pass the three data bytes to the inner decoder chain.
 Once an invalid block is encounterd, the decoder MUST ignore this and all subsequent blocks.
+    **Comment** *You can't calculate the CRC and at the same time check it.*

   - `Repeat:[uint-type]` (nested decoder)